 Funds disbursed by the commonwealth to the university for annual salary adjustments are to be allocated principally on the basis of performance (merit).
 Annual adjustments in the salaries of faculty members are not an entitlement but rather reflect continued meaningful contributions in the three areas of expected faculty member performance (i.e., for an instructional faculty member, teaching, scholarship and service).
 This system of salary adjustment is intended to encourage all faculty members toward continuous performance improvement.

 III.I.2.a.
 Adjustments Due to Promotion

 A faculty member who is granted tenure is eligible for a salary increase, in an amount to be set by the BOV, which will go into effect at the beginning of the following contract year.
 A faculty member who is promoted is eligible for a salary increase, in an amount to be set by the BOV.
-This includes a faculty member who is promoted to assistant professor, a faculty member who is promoted to associate professor, and a faculty member who is promoted to professor.
+This includes a faculty member who is promoted to assistant professor, a faculty member who is promoted to associate professor and a faculty member who is promoted to professor.
 However, if a faculty member is promoted and tenured in the same year, or if the tenure and promotion occur within two years of each other, the faculty member is only eligible for one such salary increase, absent extraordinary circumstances.
-An exception to this limitation must be approved by the provost, upon recommendation of the AUH, dean and appropriate vice provost.
+An exception to this limitation must be approved by the provost, upon recommendation of the AUH and dean.

 III.I.2.b.
 Adjustments Due to Merit